Indoor Pizza Ovens

 Are Any Models Worth Buying?

-Ultimately, most of the pizza ovens missed the mark; our winner, the Forno Magnifico Electric Pizza Oven ($80.99), is only recommended with reservations.
+Ultimately, most of the pizza ovens missed the mark; our winner, the Forno Magnifico Electric Pizza Oven, which costs about $80.00, is only recommended with reservations.
 We liked its flat ceramic cooking surface, which got even hotter than our baking stone, reaching 525 degrees after just 10 minutes of preheating.
 However, this pizza oven wasn't significantly easier or more convenient to use than a regular kitchen oven.
 Most damning: The pizzas themselves weren't any better than the ones we usually make.
 In our side-by-side blind tastings, a majority of tasters preferred pizzas made in a regular oven to those made with these specialty appliances, including our winner.
 Instead of spending upwards of $80.00 on one of these bulky devices, we recommend sticking with your oven and investing in a good-quality baking stone.
 Not only does it make superlative pizza but it's also versatile.
-We use our favorite, the Old Stone Oven Pizza Baking Stone ($59.95), to make bread, reheat leftover pizza, and even roast turkey.
+We use our favorite, the Old Stone Oven Pizza Baking Stone, which costs about $60.00, to make bread, reheat leftover pizza, and even roast turkey.

 Pizza Quality: Ovens rated higher if they produced pizza with an evenly browned, crisp crust and melty, hot toppings.
 We docked points from models that routinely burned parts of the pizza or yielded dough that was soft and pale.